 How Emotional Support Animals Have Changed Lives

 There are thousands of emotional support dog and cat success stories.
 They have a real impact on people’s lives!
-You can read these stories in a roundup post we wrote recently on the blog.

 What NOT to Do When Getting an ESA